Matthew McLaren provides dedicated legal representation throughout the greater New Orleans area.

 Expungement FAQs

-The Louisiana Legislature has created uniform rules and procedures and standardized forms that must be used for the expungement of criminal records throughout the state.
-While the State’s intention was to make the expungement process more straightforward and transparent so that people could seek expungements on their own, the reality is that the process is still very complex and can be difficult to navigate without the help of an experienced Louisiana expungement attorney.
+The Louisiana Legislature has created uniform rules and procedures and standardized forms that must be used to expunge criminal records throughout the state.
+While the State intended to make the expungement process more straightforward and transparent so that people could seek expungements on their own, the reality is that the process is still very complex and can be challenging to navigate without the help of an experienced Louisiana expungement attorney.

 McLaren Law Firm provides skilled guidance and dedicated representation to individuals who want to obtain an expungement of their criminal records.
-We represent clients throughout the entire New Orleans metro area and we know how to help our clients get the fresh start they are looking for.
-Attorney Matt McLaren has extensive experience with the expungement laws in our state and has created a list of answers to the questions he hears often to help people begin to navigate the expungement process.
+We represent clients throughout the entire New Orleans metro area and know how to help them get the fresh start they are looking for.
+Attorney Matt McLaren has extensive experience with the expungement laws in our state.
+He has created a list of answers to the questions he often hears to help people begin to navigate the expungement process.

 1) How long does it take to get an expungement?

 An expungement does not happen on its own.
 It requires filling out certain forms and filing them with the Court to be heard.
-There is a time period, 60 days, that you have to wait after you file the expungement which gives all the state agencies involved a time to object if there are grounds for an objection.
-Once, that time period passes a hearing date is set.
-You appear before a Judge and if no objection is made, then the Judge signs your expungement.
+There is a period of 60 days that you have to wait after you file the expungement, which gives all the state agencies involved time to object if there are grounds for an objection.
+Once that period passes, a hearing date is set.
+You appear before a judge, and if no objection is made, the judge will sign your expungement.

 2) How long do I have to wait before I can get an expungement?

-There are three paths to take to get an expungement; two of them are quicker than the third.
-If you have received a first offender pardon or you have pled under article 893/894 and have completed all the requirements of your sentence you can file for an expungement immediately.
-If you have not you must wait 10 years from the end of your sentence for felonies, or 5 years from the end of your sentence for misdemeanors before you can file.
+There are three paths to get an expungement; two are quicker than the third.
+If you have received a first-offender pardon or pled under article 893/894 and have completed all the requirements of your sentence, you can file for an expungement immediately.
+If you have not, you must wait 10 years from the end of your sentence for felonies or 5 years from the end of your sentence for misdemeanors before you can file.

 3) How much does it cost to get an expungement?

 There is a filing fee of $550 for an expungement.
 In each jurisdiction, you’ll need to obtain a background check.
-This can cost anywhere from $5-$50 depending on the parish you are filing the expungement in.
+This can cost anywhere from $5-$50, depending on the parish where you are filing the expungement.

 4) Do I need a lawyer to get an expungement?

-You can file your expungement on your own but it can be complicated.
-There are specific documents that are needed and specific steps that must be taken to ensure that your expungement is granted.
-Failure to follow one of these steps or not having the right document can result in your expungement getting denied.
+You can file your expungement on your own, but it can be complicated.
+There are specific documents and steps that must be taken to ensure that your expungement is granted.
+Failure to follow one of these steps or not having the correct document can result in your expungement getting denied.
 You will not receive a refund of your filing fee if your expungement is denied.
-We charge a flat rate for our expungements that includes your filing fee.
+We charge a flat rate for our expungements, which includes your filing fee.

 5) What types of offenses can’t be expunged?